 You don’t have to wrap them, and many people prefer not to.
 If you do not wrap, you will have slightly drier ribs, but a much better crispy bark.
 Not wrapping is fine and you still get an incredible result for USDA prime standard, or ribs that are equally or even more marbled.
 For USDA choice, similar marbling or less, I would recommend to always wrap, or they can be a bit dry.

 Cook to tenderness and feel, not temp.
 Go to 200f and then start probing, it should ‘probe like butter’ between the bones.
 This may not be until anything from 200f to 210f, and differs from ribs to ribs.

 I’m afraid it’s impossible to predict the cooking time accurately, because all animals are different and the ribs from them are different, and we are cooking to temp and ‘doneness’, not a time.
-Plan for between 7 to 10 hours to cook beef ribs.
-I like to aim for 8.5 hours, so if they cook early I can wrap them and keep them warm in a heated cooler (a faux cambro.)
+Plan for between 7 and 10 hours to cook beef ribs.
+I like to aim for 8.5 hours, so if they cook early I can wrap them and keep them warm in a heated cooler (a faux Cambro.)
 If they take 10 hours, then guests only have to wait 90 minutes, and we can drink and chat.

 Keywords: Smoked beef short ribs, smoked beef ribs, beef ribs, short plate ribs, BBQ beef ribs